CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 }
 ```

-If the time is `"23:00"` then the condition `+time.slice(0,2) > 12` will evaluate to true and the code inside the curly braces will be executed.
+If the time is `"23:00"` then the condition `+time.slice(0,2) > 12` will evaluate to `true` and the code inside the curly braces will be executed.

-It is important to note that this `if` statement is implementing this part of our diagram:
+This `if` statement is implementing the following part of the diagram from earlier:

 ```mermaid